DEV-YangKong/-web-developer/css/coding-11/coding-11.md

 ---

-The index.html file contains 25 <div> elements, each with the class of square. <br/>
+The index.html file contains 25 'div' elements, each with the class of square. <br/>

 Please create a simple checkerboard pattern by making the even squares black and the odd squares red. <br/>